qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/invisibility.md

 ---

 corked and left out of direct line of sight, this should last indefinitely. it will never taste good.
-shake well before serving.
 " %}

+{% include collapsible.html title="serving instructions" content="
+shake well before serving. make sure not to look at the extract before or while drinking it. to keep your mind off the briny flavor *(and to not injure yourself!)*, channel **neutral energy** according to **lukas' emptiness**. don't rush it. don't fall asleep. the sooner you forget what you look like, the less draining this is going to be. you'll be fine from there. though, *stop channeling* if you forget what eye contact looks like, or what your name sounds like. no telling what your eyesight will be like if the extract runs its course while you're still channeling.

+enjoy!
+"%}

 {% include collapsible.html title="<span class='note'>professor's notes</span>" content="
 <span class='note'>